OxfordAbstracts/purescript-graphql-client/README.md

 It includes functions for making graphql queries and codegen tools for making sure your GraphQL schema and Purescript schema are in sync.

+For a higher level client in halogen projects, you may wish to use https://github.com/OxfordAbstracts/purescript-halogen-graphql-connect

 ## Example

 Here is a complete application using purescript-graphql-client, that makes a graphQL query and logs the result, without using schema codegen.